The time for final projects, presentations and exams is here. But don’t stress: the library has you covered!

 - Scan to USB or Memory Card

-Print jobs can be released from any of the five Ricoh multifunction printers in the library: three on the first floor, and one each on the 2nd and 3rd floors (as well as one in the Garden Level across from User Support Services).
+Print jobs can be released from any of the four Ricoh multifunction printers in the library: two on the first floor, and one each on the 2nd and 3rd floors (as well as one in the Garden Level across from User Support Services).

-Students, faculty, and staff need their Salve IDs to copy, print, and scan.
+Students, faculty, and staff need their Salve IDs to release prints.

 Need research tips?

 - Research from Start to Finish: a comprehensive guide with instructions and tools for finding, citing and evaluating library and online resources.